gemfire/gemfire-developer-website/content/blog/zgc-and-heap-lru-eviction/index.md

 So the _Mean Allocation Rate_ graph shows not only the allocation rate, but also the garbage production rate.
 Each scenario produces a full heap worth of garbage (32g) every 16 seconds or so.

 ### Heap Usage
-The _Heap Usage_ graph shows the minimum and maximum heap usage during the "barrage of updates" phase of each scenario, as measured by ZGC's memory manager:
+The _Heap Usage_ graph shows the minimum and maximum heap usage during the sustained updates phase of each scenario, as measured by ZGC's memory manager:

 ![Heap Usage](images/long-lived-40-heap-usage-highlighted.png)

 #### Collection Headroom
 ZGC tries to keep heap usage below `SoftMaxHeapSize`.
-As the _Heap Usage_ graph shows, ZGC can meet this goal only if it has sufficient _collection headroom:_ the difference between `SoftMaxHeapSize` and long-lived heap usage.
+As the _Heap Usage_ graph shows, ZGC can meet this goal only if it has sufficient _collection headroom,_ the difference between `SoftMaxHeapSize` and long-lived heap usage.

 The orange zone on the left side of the graph shows what happens if the collection headroom is too low: Given the rate of garbage production, ZGC cannot collect garbage fast enough to keep heap usage below `SoftMaxHeapSize`.